Jalen Green NBA Preview vs. the Nuggets

-Jalen Green and his Houston Rockets teammates will take on the Denver Nuggets on Friday at 8:00 PM ET.
+Jalen Green and the rest of the Houston Rockets will be facing the Denver Nuggets on Wednesday at 9:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.